How To Stop Feeling Resentment In Your Relationship

 Why you have resentment and disappointment in your relationship

 If you believe that the “perfect” relationship or partner would fulfill you, yet you are in a relationship and not fulfilled, of course you are going to come to the conclusion that your relationship (or partner) must not be good enough… there must be something wrong with your relationship.
 In other words, you decide that your relationship is to blame for your lack of fulfillment.
 This makes you feel disappointed about your relationship.
-In addition, you will likely feel resentment towards your partner because you will it is their fault that you aren’t content and fulfilled in the relationship.
+In addition, you will likely feel resentment towards your partner because you will believe it is their fault that you aren’t content and fulfilled in the relationship.

 How to lose your resentment & disappointment